NHOrus/srwq-compilation/episode-24.md

 "I'm Katina Tarask.
 Why?"

-"Well, um, Ms. Tarask, there are...rumors going around the ship....they say you were attacking an EFA satellite when we picked you up.
-Is...is that true?"
+"Well, um, Ms. Tarask, there are... rumors going around the ship... they say you were attacking an EFA satellite when we picked you up.
+Is... is that true?"

 "Sorry, above top secret, not on your clearance, if I told you I'd have to kill you, etc. etc..
 Damn, this is good gravy."